reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-3-classic-apis.md

 }
 ```

-The example is a test executes an HTTP `PATCH` request to partially update a user's information.
+In this example we execute an HTTP `PATCH` request to partially update a user's information.
 It first prepares the necessary parameters for the update operation, including the user's ID and few of the users details (first name and last name).
 It then invokes the `patchUser()`, passing these parameters.
 The method captures the response from the server, indicating the success or failure of the update operation, and asserts that the response body is not empty to verify the patch's success.

 ## HTTP Methods Used to Delete Records

-From the set of CRUD methods, methods used to delete records: DELETE.
+There's one CRUD method to delete a record: DELETE.

-### Executing HTTP `DELETE` Request to Delete an Existing Record
+### Executing a HTTP `DELETE` Request to Delete an Existing Record
 We use HTTP `DELETE` to delete an existing user.
 We need to user id to delete the user.

 Let's implement delete user logic: